yuvalmGS/gigaspaces-wiki-jekyll/sbp/capacity-planning.markdown

 - Footprint measured in Bytes.
 - Basic Index type is used.
 An Extended Index type will have an additional footprint (20%) compared to a Basic Index type.

+{% tip %}
-{tip}You may decrease the raw object footprint (not the indexes footprint) using the [GigaSpaces Serialization API|Lowering the Space Object Footprint]{tip}
+You may decrease the raw object footprint (not the indexes footprint) using the [GigaSpaces Serialization API|Lowering the Space Object Footprint]
+{% endtip %}

+{% tip %}
-{tip}You can reduce the JVM memory footprint using the `-XX:+UseCompressedOops` JVM option.
+You can reduce the JVM memory footprint using the `-XX:+UseCompressedOops` JVM option.
 It is part of the JDK6u14 and JDK7.
 See more details here: [http://wikis.sun.com/display/HotSpotInternals/CompressedOops].
 It is highly recommended to use the latest JDK release when using this option.
-{tip}
+{% endtip %}

 # Active Clients vs. Cores vs. Heap Size
 Since the IMDG kernel is a highly multi-threaded process, it has a relatively large number of active threads handling incoming requests.
 These requests could come from remote clients or collocated clients.
 Here are a few examples: